-So I spent about 6 years teaching English in Asia.
+So I spent about 6 years teaching English in Asia (and almost 2 living in Japan).
 This is how I got jobs in each of these places.

-Ooooh, scary.
 Not that scary actually.
-It's more fun and there are a lot more benfits to doing it that way vs. lining one up ahead of time.
+It's more fun and there are a lot more benefits to doing it that way vs. lining one up ahead of time.

 You have to have guts.

 You're going somewhere new.
 No one is going to hold your hand.
 Don't expect it or you might be led astray.

 How I got a teaching job in Taiwan